Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `GameObject` - The game object of what is grabbing the current object.
+   * `GameObject` - The GameObject of what is grabbing the current Interactable Object.

-The GetGrabbingObject method is used to return the game object that is currently grabbing this object.
+The GetGrabbingObject method is used to return the GameObject that is currently grabbing this Interactable Object.

 #### GetSecondaryGrabbingObject/0